janeyugtan/Website-Portfolio/README.md

         preview: '',
         kicker: 'Ways I Work',
         title: 'Consulting Sessions',
-        summary: 'This is best for teams that want strategic input, workflow guidance, or a second set of eyes before making bigger operations or systems decisions.',
+        summary: 'Best for teams that want strategic input, workflow guidance, or a second set of eyes before making bigger operations or systems decisions.',
         stat: '$50 / hour',
         detailTitle: 'What this is best for',
         bullets: [